 We promised ourselves we won’t get drawn into this.
 This is the week in which Cape Town viral rappers Die Antwoord released the music video for their new single “Fok julle Naaiers.”
+That translate as “Fuck You Cunts.”
 The music video contains some Die Antwoord staples (spiders and scorpions come out of rapper Ninja’s mouth while he throws around the word Nigger, and tattooed coloured men are used to reference prison gang culture in Cape Town; the latter a big part of his persona).
 But there’s also these lines from their DJ, Hi-Tek: “You can’t touch me faggot …” and “I’ll fuck you till you love me faggot.”
 See for yourselves:

 The group was roundly criticized for the homophobia and the (apparent) glorification of rape in the lyrics.It appeared their American label, Interscope, was also was uncomfortable with the video and song lyrics.